mdoery/filedownloader/README.md

 ```

 Essentially, list.txt is a quick and dirty file-based JSON-formatted database which tells you 1) which files need to be downloaded and 2) which files have already been downloaded.

+I worked on this project to help me easily download a list of known recordings of public domain meetings for my town, to be posted on YouTube, to make them more widely available.